Post-Divorce Enforcement of Property Orders

 - Forced Transfers of Title

-At Plog & Stein, we look for the most efficient, effective, and cost effective remedies to ensure your property orders are enforced.
+At Plog & Stein, P.C. we look for the most efficient, effective, and cost-effective remedies to ensure your property orders are enforced.
 Some assets are worth more than others and, in some cases, it may not be financially prudent to expend time and money chasing after lesser items, such as furnishing or other household goods.

-If you find yourself in a situation in which your former spouse is failing to follow the court orders regarding disposition of the marital estate, contact the Denver family law attorneys at Plog & Stein.
+If you find yourself in a situation in which your former spouse is failing to follow the court orders regarding the disposition of the marital estate, contact the attorneys at Plog & Stein, P.C.
 Courts take property division orders seriously and we do, too.